0xf0xy/Write-ups/THM/Neighbour/Neighbour.md

 <br>

 ## 🏁 Got the Flag
-On the admin profile page, we find our flag.
+On the admin profile page, we find the flag.

 ```
 flag{go_get_it}